Zachary Bookman

 Zachary Bookman (born 1980) is an American businessperson.
-He is co-founder and CEO of OpenGov, a company that sells cloud software to local governments and state agencies.
+He is co-founder and former CEO of OpenGov, a company that sells cloud software to local governments and state agencies.

 Early life and education

 Bookman grew up in Cabin John, Maryland outside of Washington, D.C.
 Bookman holds a BA from the University of Maryland, a JD from the Yale Law School, and an MPA from the Harvard Kennedy School.
-In 2007-2008, Bookman received a Fulbright Fellowship to study transparency and corruption in Mexico.
+In 2007–2008, Bookman received a Fulbright Fellowship to study transparency and corruption in Mexico.

 Career

 Bookman served as a law clerk to the Honorable Sandra S. Ikuta on the U.S. Court of Appeals for the Ninth Circuit, later working as a trial litigator at Keker, Van Nest & Peters in San Francisco.
 He then worked as an advisor on the Anti-Corruption Task Force at the International Security Assistance Force headquarters in Kabul, Afghanistan.

 Bookman co-founded OpenGov in 2012 with Joe Lonsdale.
 OpenGov received investments from Thrive Capital starting in 2013, and in 2017 Bookman participated in a White House summit organized by Jared Kushner, the brother of Thrive Capital's founder.
 In 2021 Bookman took a cross-country bike ride from the San Francisco Bay to the Chesapeake Bay to visit with local government leaders.
+He stepped down from his role as OpenGov CEO in April 2026.